jtod/Sigma16/docs/src/userguide/userguide.md

 fields are combined into an 8-bit secondary operation code.
 There is only one operand, Rd.

+EXP0 format takes no operands.
+The instruction format uses just one word (there is no second word with the e, f, g, h fields).
+The op field contains 14 (hex e), the d field is ignored (the assembler sets it to 0), and the ab field contains an 8 bit expanded operation code.
+Example: *rfi* is an instruction with no operands and with secondary opcode 0.
+Its representation is e000.
+The EXP0 format allows rfi to be represented in one word without using up one of the limited and valuable opcodes avaiable for RRR instructions.

 ~~~~
 ---------------------
 | op |  d |    ab   |